What is a VoIP caller?

 VoIP is super-flexible and scalable, too.
 Because you’re a subscriber to software-as-a-service (SaaS) rather than complex hardware, you can use it for as long as you want, then simply unsubscribe.

 When new employees come on board, it’s easy to add them to the system from any location—perfect for remote workers dispersed globally.
 Internet technology lets you add extra extensions instead of physical cable lines.

 VoIP phone systems usually come with advanced features like voicemail, auto-attendants, and call forwarding at no extra cost.
 Some VoIP callers let you transmit video streams and audio files.
-And if you choose a unified communications platform like RingCentral Office, you get messaging and video conferencing alongside VoIP voice calls.
+And if you choose a unified communications platform like RingCentral MVP, you get messaging and video conferencing alongside VoIP voice calls.

 Finally, cloud-based VoIP systems (particularly the fixed kind) bring security benefits, with the service housed in a remote data center owned by the provider.